S4adirrama/Kinopoisk_clone2/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
+!!!
+Something went wrong with my git, so there is no node modules file

 Installation: